 A Test Design Specification (TDS) defines how testing will be performed for specific features or test objectives.
-While a test plan provides high-level strategy, the TDS dives deep into test techniques, coverage criteria, data requirements, and environmental needs for individual test items.
+While a Test Plan provides high-level strategy, the TDS dives deep into test techniques, coverage criteria, data requirements, and environmental needs for individual test items.
 It serves as a blueprint that guides test case creation and execution.

 Purpose and Scope